Buehler leads Dodgers over Rays 6-2 for 2-1 Series lead

 He started 15 of 21 batters with strikes and threw strikes on 67 of 93 pitches.
 Buehler didn’t allow a hit until Manuel Margot’s one-out double in the fifth.
 Willy Adames then drove in Margot with another double.

+"That might have been the best I’ve ever seen him,” Barnes said.

 Blake Treinen and Brusdar Graterol followed with a scoreless inning apiece.
-Kenley Jansen gave up Randy Arozarena's eighth homer of the postseason in the ninth before closing it out.
+Kenley Jansen gave up Randy Arozarena's record-tying eighth homer of the postseason before closing out the four-hitter.

 Morton, a right-hander who turns 37 on Nov.
 12, had entered unbeaten in seven straight postseason decisions, one shy of Orlando Hernandez’s record, including wins in five consecutive postseason starts.
 But he took the loss, allowing five runs and seven hits in 4 1/3 innings — more than the four runs total he gave up in his previous five postseason starts combined.